-“Requesting officials to support slugging by designating curb spaces in DC and Arlington and updating all parking lots with signs and shelter along I-66 and I-95 corridor.
+“Requesting officials to support slugging by designating curb spaces in DC and Arlington with slug pickup signs.
+Provide additional parking spaces, secure parking lots and update all parking lots with slug pickup signs and shelter along I-66 and I-95 corridor.
 Add slugging to policy, strategic plans and Transportation Demand Management (TDM ) programs”

 For the past four decades, Sluglines have helped fill up empty seats along I-95 corridor.
 Today about 10,000 commuters slug along I-95 corridor from Fairfax, Prince William and Stafford County to the Pentagon, Rosslyn and Crystal City in Arlington and DC Locations.
 To put this in perspective, Sluglines ridership, which is 20,000 is similar to VRE ridership which is 19,000.
 Sluglines also reduces about 6500 vehicles going to Arlington and DC every day.
 Sluglines also saves about $2500 per year for each rider and lot more for drivers in tolls.